zman406986/MusicSwitcher/README-How to use your own music.txt

+#####Mod Info####
+This mod allows you to mix and match custom music with vanilla music using LunaLib's options (startup menu screen, top left corner)

+Different tracks will be played depending on your standing with the faction you are interacting with, and what you are doing to them (combat/visiting market/encountering fleets).

+Only modifies what music to play, okay to add/remove mid-save.
+Compatible with other music packs, but not mods that modify the music plugin(currently the only known one is Custom Battle Music).

+Sample music included is generally more upbeat/less menacing than vanilla alternatives, also the Gacha track is used for surveying/looting, see if they suit you.

+If you already know how to change music with sounds.json, what this mod adds is the option to 1 Customize combat music
+2 Differentiate music for Luddic Church/Path (they share the same tracks in vanilla), also Player Faction, independent and [REDACTED] (all use the default faction music in vanilla).

+Note that Sindrian Diktat is left vanilla by default because I couldn't find fitting HSR tracks for their custom use, but feel free to use some of your own.
+See the in-game instructions in Lunasettings on how to add your custom music.

+Thanks to ruddygreat, Lukas04, Histidine and other members of the Galatia Academy for fixing my Java illiteracy.

+For the sample music and logo, ©All rights reserved by miHoYo.
+Other properties and any right, title, and interest thereof and therein (intellectual property rights included) not derived from Honkai: Star Rail belong to their respective owners.
+Please do not use or redistribute any part of this mod commercially.
+Find Hoyo's guide on using their stuff here.

+#####Using your own music####
 For Players:
 You can replace sample custom music in this mod with your own music (file must be in .ogg format) or add them into the shuffle.